 The pitfall: Collecting profile data and not using it to personalize communications and experiences is a missed opportunity.
 Consumers provide you with their personal information and expect something of value in exchange.
 If data is collected and perceived to not be used, it erodes consumer trust.
 That is the opposite of customer loyalty and advocacy.

-Rewarding customers for non-transactional behavior has become a minimum expectation.
+Rewarding customers for non-transactional behaviour has become a minimum expectation.
 Programs that only recognize transactions feel very one-sided as if customers are valued for profit only, Yeow said.
-This approach limits the opportunity to build an emotional connection to the brand; limiting the potential.
+This approach limits the opportunity to build an emotional connection to the brand; limiting its potential.
 That emotional connection is required to build customer devotion.
 A customer who feels devotion adds another level of value.

 “They are more likely to recommend the product to others, engage with social media efforts and engage with offers,” Yeow said.
-“Social media has provided loyalty marketers with quick, easy and repetitive ways to provide rewards for engagement behavior.
+“Social media has provided loyalty marketers with quick, easy and repetitive ways to provide rewards for engagement behaviour.
 Many beauty brands are successfully offering prizes and rewards for engaging with them via Instagram.
-This is one way to reward non-transactional behavior, increase share of voice and it helps to promote advocacy via one of the largest social platforms.”
+This is one way to reward non-transactional behaviour, increase the share of voice and helps to promote advocacy via one of the largest social platforms.”

 The benefit of this approach to the retail consumer: Consumers who are rewarded for all types of interactions feel more like they are participating in a two-way relationship with the retailer and are being recognized for all of their efforts in the relationship.

 The pitfall: The risk is becoming uncompetitive and losing relevance.